diced/light/README.md

 ```

 If the user already exists, then you will receieve an error.
 If the user doesn't exist, then you will receieve your authentication token.
-Remember to save this, as of now there is no way to regen a token.

 ## uploading a file